spryker/spryker-docs/docs/scos/dev/back-end-development/client/client.md

     link: docs/scos/dev/back-end-development/client/using-and-configuring-redis-as-a-key-value-storage.html
 ---

-This document provides general information about the Client part of the Yves applications layer and describes how to use it.
+This document provides general information about the client part of the Yves applications layer and describes how to use it.

 {% info_block infoBox %}